PressForward/pressforward/notes.md

 -	Do we want the nominate button to send people to the edit nominations page or allow people to go down a list nominating one item after another?

 -	Do we want to try and match authors to existing users on the blog?

+-	We can add the ability to sort nominations using http://yoast.com/custom-post-type-snippets/ but that's just a straight sort, we really need to sort by date and nominations.
+How?

+-	The last modified column is also really narrow, I'll need to apply custom styling via an attached CSS sheet to that page.